Marker Logo

 Erected by Cultural Tourism DC.

 Location.
 38° 54.471′ N, 77° 3.913′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Georgetown.
-Marker is at the intersection of O Street Northwest and Prospect Street Northwest, on the right when traveling west on O Street Northwest.
+It is at the intersection of O Street Northwest and Prospect Street Northwest, on the right when traveling west on O Street Northwest.
 Touch for map.
 Marker is at or near this postal address: 3245 O Street Northwest, Washington DC 20007, United States of America.
 Touch for directions.

 St. John's: 200 Years of History Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 1, 2018
+Photographed by Devry Becker Jones (CC0), January 1, 2018

 2. St. John's: 200 Years of History Marker

-(about 400 feet away, measured in a direct line); The Last Home of Stephen Bloomer Balch, D.D. (about 500 feet away); President John F. Kennedy (about 500 feet away); A Drugstore Like No Other (about 500 feet away); Montgomery Tavern and Slave Pen (about 600 feet away); Let the Good Times Roll (about 700 feet away).
+marker); Georgetown Theater, Slave Pen, and the Marshall Family (about 400 feet away, measured in a direct line); The Last Home of Stephen Bloomer Balch, D.D. (about 500 feet away); President John F. Kennedy (about 500 feet away); A Drugstore Like No Other (about 500 feet away); Montgomery Tavern and Slave Pen (about 600 feet away); Let the Good Times Roll (about 700 feet away).
 Touch for a list and map of all markers in Northwest Washington.

 St. John's: 200 Years of History Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 1, 2018
+Photographed by Devry Becker Jones (CC0), January 1, 2018

 3. St. John's: 200 Years of History Marker